mpanighetti/dnd5e-mote/docs/ch-5-character-options/species/index.md

 A diverse assortment of peoples dwell among the island continents of [Mote](../../ch-1-welcome-to-mote/cosmology/mote.md).
 This section presents information about the modern inhabitants of [Esterfell](../../ch-4-esterfell-gazetteer/esterfell/) and contextualizes the species from the _SRD_ within the world of Mote.

-Note that species found in modern Esterfell are not monocultures; though similar physical traits are shared within a species, and some species can be found in tightknit clusters based on familial relations or comfort within a given biome, the [societies of Esterfell](../../ch-2-people-of-mote/societies/) are largely melting pots composed of members of multiple species.
-For more information on species distribution in specific regions across Mote, see [Chapter 2: People of Mote](../../ch-2-people-of-mote/).
+Note that species found in modern Esterfell are not monocultures; though similar physical traits are shared within a species, and some species can be found in tight-knit clusters based on familial relations or comfort within a given biome, Esterfell societies are largely melting pots composed of members of multiple species.
+For more information on species distribution in specific regions across Mote, see [People of Mote](../../ch-2-people-of-mote/) and [Societies of Esterfell](../../ch-2-people-of-mote/societies/) in Chapter 2.

+## New Mote species

-In addition to the species found in the _SRD_, Mote is home to many other species, including the following:
+Mote is home to many species not commonly found on other worlds.

 **[Brakko](brakko/)** are carnivorous hunters who reside in the deep trenches of the northern oceans of Esterfell.
 While some have integrated with the [Xiahuli](../../ch-2-people-of-mote/societies/xiahulia.md), others form loose familial bands that hunt the depths for prey and aggressively defend their territories.
 These depth-born societies have successfully prevented Xiahulia from staking claims beyond their continental shelf to the north.

 **[Ceteans](cetean/)** are nomadic beings who flew amongst the stars of [Fellspace](../../ch-1-welcome-to-mote/cosmology/fellspace.md) in ancient times.
 Though many cetean pods remained in space, some eventually settled in the oceans of Mote and aided in founding the underwater nation of Xiahulia.
-These oceanic ceteans maintain a distant connection to their stellar kin through a collective whalesong that permates Wildspace and the Astral Plane, allowing all ceteans to share their life experiences in a collective consciousness and shared memory.
+These oceanic ceteans maintain a distant connection to their stellar kin through a collective whalesong that permates Fellspace and the Astral Plane, allowing all ceteans to share their life experiences in a collective consciousness and shared memory.

 **[Pescans](pescan/)** are aquatic people with piscine features found in oceans across Mote.
 Though their amphibious nature allows some access to the land, pescans are more comfortable when submerged in liquid, allowing them to quickly dart through the water and avoid drying out.
 This leads to few individual pescans being found on the land of Esterfell beyond brief encounters along its coasts, but the aquatic nation of Xiahulia counts most pescans as citizens.